 Blind mouths! that scarce themselves know how to hold

 A sheep-hook, or have learn’d aught else the least

 That to the faithful herdman’s art belongs!”

-Milton employs epithets (“gray-fly and “blind mouths”) in the extract which describe the insects and later refer to the desire of feeding the mouths.
+Milton employs epithets (“gray-fly,” and “blind mouths”) in this excerpt, describing first insects, and later referring to the desire of feeding the mouths.

 Function of Epithet

-With the use of epithets, writers are able to describe the characters and settings more vividly in order to give richer meanings to the text.
-Since they are used as a literary tool, they help in making the description of someone or something broader and hence easier to understand.
-With the help of epithets, the writers and poets develop suitable images in fewer words.
-Besides, the metaphorical use of epithets helps in making the poetry and prose vibrant and strong.
+With the use of epithets, writers are able to describe their characters and settings more vividly, in order to give richer meanings to the text.
+Since they are used as a literary tool, epithets help in making the description of someone or something broader and hence easier to understand.
+With the help of epithets, writers and poets develop suitable images in fewer words.
+Besides, the metaphorical use of epithets helps in making poetry and prose vibrant and strong.